HKB007/Cowin-Status-Tracker/readme.md

 * `--sms` flag is optional.
 Use this flag to enable sms notifications.

-These script will fetch status automatically every 5 minutes and display it on terminal.
+These script will fetch status automatically every 60 seconds and display it on terminal.
 To exit the script, just press `Ctrl + C`.

 ### Enabling SMS Notifications (Optional)